-To locate electronic resources for articles, go to the library webpage, locate the menu on the right hand side, select Database Directory, select Art, Music, and Humanities.
+To locate electronic resources for articles, go to the library webpage, select Database Directories, select the subject Art, Music, and Humanities.
 You will find the following resources:

 Academic Search Complete-multipurpose database for all subjects including arts.
 To limit your search to academic journals, select "Scholarly (Peer Reviewed) Journals.
 An icon representing an "Academic Journal" will appear next to each scholarly article.

 Ambrose Digital Video-Videos of various topics including "Art of the Netherlands," "History of Western Art," and other topics.

 Art Full Text covers full-text articles from 300 art journals from 1995 to the current.
 Indexing of over 600 periodicals back to 1984.